Kara-Khanid Khanate

 The Kara-Khanid Khanate (قراخانیان; 喀喇汗國 (Kālā Hánguó)), also known as the Karakhanids, Qarakhanids, Ilek Khanids or the Afrasiabids (آل افراسیاب), was a Karluk Turkic khanate that ruled Central Asia from the 9th to the early 13th century.
 The dynastic names of Karakhanids and Ilek Khanids refer to royal titles with Kara Khagan being the most important Turkic title up until the end of the dynasty.

 The Khanate conquered Transoxiana in Central Asia and ruled it independently between 999 and 1089.
 Their arrival in Transoxiana signaled a definitive shift from Iranic to Turkic predominance in Central Asia, yet the Kara-khanids gradually assimilated the Perso-Arab Muslim culture, while retaining some of their native Turkic culture.
 The Khanate split into the Eastern and Western Khanates in the 1040s.
 In the late 11th century, they came under the suzerainty of the Seljuk Empire followed by the Qara Khitai (Western Liao dynasty) who defeated the Seljuks in the Battle of Qatwan in 1141.
 The Eastern Khanate ended in 1211, and the Western Khanate was extinguished by the Khwarazmian Empire in 1212.

-The capitals of the Kara-Khanid Khanate included Kashgar, Balasagun, Uzgen and Samarkand.
+The capitals of the Kara-Khanid Khanate included Kashgar, Balasagun, Uzgen, and Samarkand.
 The history of the Kara-Khanid Khanate is reconstructed from fragmentary and often contradictory written sources, as well as studies on their coinage.

 Names

 The term Karakhanid was derived from Qara Khan or Qara Khaqan (قراخان), the foremost title of the rulers of the dynasty.
-The word "Kara" means "black" and also "courageous" from Old Turkic (𐰴𐰺𐰀) and khan means ruler.
+The Old Turkic word "qara" (𐰴𐰺𐰀) means "black, dark, or north" and khan means ruler.
 The term was devised by European Orientalists in the 19th century to describe both the dynasty and the Turks ruled by it.